Medically Reviewed by Dr Samuel Lee MD

-Derived from cutting-edge, scientific specialties, our alternative and holistic modalities help generate a positive and clean environmental footprint for the body, mind and spirit.
-Strangely, our society quickly deems anything other than medication for the treatment of mental health issues as alternative.
-Conversely, we believe that medications are the detrimental alternative to avoid doing the necessary actions needed to find the source for personal imbalance.
+Are you looking for a program that implements holistic psychiatry methods in the treatment of mental health?
+Derived from cutting-edge, scientific specialties, our alternative approaches to holistic mental health treatment help generate a positive, caring, and clean environmental footprint for the body, mind, and spirit.2 Strangely, the drug industry quickly deems anything other than medication for the treatment of mental health issues as an alternative.
+Conversely, we believe that medications are a detrimental alternative that avoids doing the necessary actions needed to find the way back to personal balance.

 Redefining Holistic … Naturally

-Other centers fall far short on many key levels, due to lack of organic diet, inability to safely taper medications, or not providing top shelf, non-toxic modalities, discussed below.
-The term holistic is often misused, a mere buzz word within the healthcare industry.
-More than limited intravenous nutrients, a yoga class, or a once a week acupuncture, true holistic practices are best delivered by those who understand its science, deeper teachings, and believe and continue to witness its benefits daily.
+Other centers fall far short on many key levels, due to lack of focus on diet and nutrition, inability to safely taper medications, overlooking the impact of lifestyle factors on mental health, or not providing top shelf, non-toxic modalities to address these issues.8,9 The term holistic is often misused, a mere buzzword within the healthcare industry.
+More than limited intravenous nutrients, a yoga class, or once-a-week acupuncture, true holistic practices are best delivered by those who understand its science, and deeper teachings and believe and continue to witness its benefits daily.

 Each person has a unique genetic profile, genetic polymorphisms, that allows the processing of toxins.
-Where there are handicaps, accumulations of poisons can occur, including heavy metals, pesticides and medication waste develop in the body.
+Where there are handicaps to this natural process, accumulations of poisons can occur, including heavy metals, pesticides, and medication waste developing in the body.
 These toxins are harmful and can lead to DNA damage, hormonal impairments, compromised neurotransmitter expression, and immune deficiencies.
-We use extraction techniques to relieve the body of these stressors, clinically shown to vastly improve mental health.
+We use extraction techniques to relieve the body of these stressors, clinically shown to vastly improve mental health.11

 Neurotoxins are defined as poisons that directly impair the nervous system.

-Some over-excite nerve cells to death, while others debilitate the expression of neurotransmitters that directly affect mood.
+Some toxins over-excite nerve cells to death, while others debilitate the expression of neurotransmitters that directly affect mood.
 Heavy metals, pesticides, additives to food and hygiene products are common culprits.
-We use chelation, a process to remove toxic heavy metals such as mercury, lead, arsenic, and aluminum.
-Other organic poisons must be transformed based upon unique, genetically determined mechanisms.
-We design a neurotoxin removal program to fit the individual, allowing the nervous system to re-regulate itself in the way that it was designed.
+We use chelation, a process to remove toxic heavy metals such as mercury, lead, arsenic, and aluminum.12 Other organic poisons must be transformed based upon unique, genetically determined mechanisms.
+Clinical research has shown that toxins can impact gut microbiota, resulting in neurodegeneration, and many other negative consequences that affect our mental health.5 We design a neurotoxin removal program to fit the individual, allowing the nervous system to re-regulate itself in the way that it was designed.

 Drugs do not manufacture neurotransmitters.
-Serotonin, dopamine, endorphins, oxytocin, and others have amino acid precursors that configure these highly important chemical messengers of emotion.
-By administering these nontoxic amino acid precursors, we help direct the body to replace potential deficiencies and balance what could be over-expressed.
+Serotonin, dopamine, endorphins, oxytocin, and others have amino acid precursors that are designed to naturally configure these highly important chemical messengers of emotion.
+By administering these nontoxic amino acid precursors, we help direct the body to replace potential deficiencies and balance what could be over-expressed.4,7

 The term orthomolecular was coined by the late Dr. Linus Pauling, a double-Nobel prize laureate.

 Orthomolecular medicine is the practice of preventing and treating disease by providing the body with optimal amounts of naturally occurring substances that exist in the body.
-It has gained specific popularity in the treatment of mental health.
-As far back 1952, Abram Hoffer, M.D, Ph.D., led the first double-blind, placebo-controlled study in the history of psychiatry, demonstrating niacin as a curative for schizophrenia.1 Today, orthomolecular medicine is highly regarded and a respite for those seeking options to medications.
+It has gained specific popularity in the treatment of mental health and has provided many tools in the field of holistic psychiatry.
+As far back 1952, Abram Hoffer, M.D, Ph.D., led the first double-blind, placebo-controlled study in the history of psychiatry, demonstrating niacin as a curative for schizophrenia.1 Today, orthomolecular medicine is highly regarded and a respite for those seeking alternatives to medication-based treatments.